DS-BootCamp-DSI-Columbia/AY2019-2020-Winter-Collaboratory-Faculty/Bootcamp-materials/Day3-Text-Mining/README.md

 - When: Friday, January 17th, 2020
 - Where: Room 903 [SSW](http://stat.columbia.edu/location-and-directions/)
 - Instructor info:
 	- Wayne Tai Lee
 	- email: wtl2109 | columbia.edu

 ### Mandatory pre-assignment:

+1. Software setup:
-In this course we'll be using Anaconda to manage dependencies and Jupyter Notebooks to run code.
+  In this course we'll be using (Anaconda)[https://www.anaconda.com/distribution/] to manage dependencies and (Jupyter Notebooks)[https://jupyter.org/] to run code.
+Please follow [these instructions](setup/software_setup.md) to ensure you have the correct setup.

-1. Get [Anaconda Navigator](https://docs.anaconda.com/anaconda/navigator/) that will help us manage packages with different Python versions and install different packages.
-    - For those comfortable with the command line, feel free to download [Miniconda](https://docs.conda.io/en/latest/miniconda.html) instead.

-2. Download a few packages (open source / free version) into a new environement using Anaconda Navigator: [nltk](https://www.nltk.org/install.html), [scikit-learn](https://scikit-learn.org/stable/), [pandas](https://pandas.pydata.org/pandas-docs/stable/install.html#installing-with-anaconda), and [jupyter notebooks](https://jupyter.org/install).
-    - For those comfortable with the command line, here are three commands to get you started, on the Terminal or Anaconda Prompt:
-      ```
-      conda create -n text-bootcamp -c conda-forge python=3.7 nltk scikit-learn pandas ipykernel jupyterlab
-      conda activate text-bootcamp
-      jupyter notebook
-      ```

-3. If you haven't used Python at all previously, I recommend starting with the tutorials on [learnpython.org](https://www.learnpython.org/) then moving on to [DataCamp's free Introduction to Python course](https://www.datacamp.com/courses/intro-to-python-for-data-science).
+2. If you haven't used Python at all previously, I recommend starting with the tutorials on [learnpython.org](https://www.learnpython.org/) until the regular expression lesson then moving on to [DataCamp's free Introduction to Python course](https://www.datacamp.com/courses/intro-to-python-for-data-science) for more practice.

 ### Schedule

 9:00am - 10:00am: Morning coffee

 10:00am - 11:00am Lecture:

 * Introduction to text mining
 * Regular Expression and String Manipulation in Python